NYS DMV sheet showing equipment required for motorcycles (pdf).

 - 12 LAWS GOVERNING OPERATION OF MOTORCYCLES

 Motorcycle operators must have protective eyewear, either goggles or a face shield.
 A windshield is not considered eye protection.
-Approved eyewear must meet American National Standards Institute (ANSI) “Z87” Standard.
+Approved eyewear must meet the American National Standards Institute (ANSI) “Z87” Standard.
 NYS VTL 381 (7)

 HANDLEBARS OR GRIPS